murilogustineli/pytorch-plantclef/README.md

 source venv/bin/activate
 ```

+### 4. Install Dependencies

+#### If running locally (macOS, Linux, Windows):

-Install the requirement packages to the `venv` virtual environment:
+Install all dependencies to the `venv` virtual environment:

 ```bash
 uv pip install -r requirements.txt
 ```

+#### If running on Intel Tiber AI Cloud:

+⚠️ **Do NOT install `torch` & `torchvision`** (Intel GPU versions are pre-installed).
+Use the ITAC-specific requirements file:

+### 5. Install the Project in Editable Mode

-Install the package in "editable" mode, which means changes to the Python files will be immediately available without needing to reinstall the package.
+Install the `plantclef` package in "editable" mode, which means changes to the Python files will be immediately available without needing to reinstall the package.

 ```bash
 uv pip install -e .